Housing tower, Grenoble

-The challenges here were to combine affordable housing with the durability expected by a social housing landlord, and accommodate tough standards in order to provide the most comfortable possible living conditions.
+With this set of two social housing towers, COSA challenges the combination of affordable housing with the durability expected by a landlord ; of tough standards with the most comfortable possible living conditions.

 FIND OUT MORE